singularity0614/jerryjin.dev/posts/blog/the-reality-of-learning.md

 #### Toning things down

-One of my all time favourite apps to use is <CustomLink href="https://notion.so">Notion</CustomLink> and it is a really popular app at school from what I can tell.
+One of my all-time favourite apps to use is <CustomLink href="https://notion.so">Notion</CustomLink> and it is a really popular app at school from what I can tell.
 Not only does it help with taking and organising notes, but it can be used as an overall life manager for scheduling, task managing and much more.
 But the thing is, I've started to notice that more and more people have increasingly complex/advanced Notion setups, which to me seems counter intuitive as Notion aims to de-clutter your life, not make it more confusing.

 So recently, I have been trying to cut down on the amount of stuff I do in Notion and instead use apps that are more specialised in certain areas (Todoist, Fantastical, Anki).
 In fact, I only have 3 pages in my Notion now.